 The XSJN will keep open to supporting programs and services which care for the vulnerable people in our society.
-We will keep you up to date on the most urgent volunteering opportunities which exist as we emerge out of this pandemic and look ahead with fervour and new appreciation for the work of the agencies.
+We will keep you up to date on the most urgent volunteering opportunities which exist and look ahead with fervour and new appreciation for the work of the agencies.